bbketen/Live-Auction-House/README.md

 # AuctionApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+In this project every new opening client is one of the auction participant and new user with web socket.
+Second-price auction rule applies in this auction.

 ## Server side